 MTL EN GOAL – 19:49 – Wilson (Lemaire)

 MTL – Dryden (W, 27-29)

 TOR – 14+6+9 = 29

 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Don Awrey, Pierre Bouchard, Guy Lapointe, Jim Roberts, Larry Robinson, Serge Savard.
 Forwards: Yvan Cournoyer (C), Bob Gainey, Doug Jarvis, Guy Lafleur, Yvon Lambert, Jacques Lemaire, Peter Mahovlich, Doug Risebrough, Steve Shutt, Mario Tremblay, Murray Wilson.

 TOR – Goaltenders: Gord McRae, Wayne Thomas.
 Defence: Pat Boutette, Dave Dunn, Brian Glennie, Jim McKenny, Borje Salming, Rod Seiling, Ian Turnbull.
-Forwards: Don Ashby, George Ferguson, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Blaine Stoughton, Errol Thompson, Tiger Williams, Stan Weir.
+Forwards: Don Ashby, George Ferguson, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Blaine Stoughton, Errol Thompson, Dave Williams, Stan Weir.

 MTL – 14-4-3 (.738)